AlibabaCloudDocs/oss/intl.en-US/API Reference/Bucket operations/Logging/PutBucketLogging.md

 # PutBucketLogging

-Enables the access logging function for a bucket.
-When this function is enabled, OSS automatically records the details about the requests to this bucket, and follows the user-specified rules to write the access logs as an object into a user-specified bucket on an hourly basis.

-**Note:**

--   When the source bucket is deleted, the corresponding logging rules are also deleted.
+You can call this operation to enable logging for a bucket.
+After you enable and configure logging for a bucket, OSS generates log objects based on a predefined naming convention.
+This way, access logs are generated and stored in the specified bucket on an hourly basis.

+## Usage notes

+-   The source bucket for which logs are generated and the destination bucket where the generated logs are stored can be the same or different buckets.
+However, the destination bucket must belong to the same account in the same region as the source bucket.
--   OSS generates a bucket access log file every hour.
-However, all requests during the hour may not be recorded in the log file, but may get recorded in the previous or next log file.
+-   OSS generates bucket access logs on an hourly basis.
+However, requests in the previous hour may be recorded in the log generated for the subsequent hour.

--   Each time OSS generates a bucket access log file, this is considered a PUT operation and the occupied space is recorded, but the generated traffic is not recorded.
-After log files are generated, you can operate these log files as common objects.
--   OSS ignores all query-string parameters prefixed by “x-“ but such query-string parameters are recorded in access logs.
-If you want to mark a special request from massive access logs, you can add a query-string parameter prefixed by “x-“ to the URL.
-For example, you can add mark `http://oss-example.regionid.example.com/aliyun-logo.png` by adding a parameter prefixed by "x-" as follows: `http://oss-example.regionid.example.com/aliyun-logo.png?x-user=admin`.
-The added parameter is ignored.
-However, you can locate the request by searching "x-user=admin".
+    For more information about the log file naming conventions and log format, see [Logging](/intl.en-US/Developer Guide/Manage logs/Logging.md).

+-   Before you disable logging, OSS keeps generating log objects.
+Delete log objects you no longer need to reduce storage costs.

+    You can configure lifecycle rules to delete log objects at regular intervals.
+For more information, see [Lifecycle rules](/intl.en-US/Developer Guide/Objects/Object lifecycle/Lifecycle rules.md).

+-   More fields may be added to OSS logs.
+We recommend that developers consider potential compatibility issues when they develop log processing tools.

-## Request syntax
+## Request structure

 ```
 PUT /? logging HTTP/1.1